Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 Albert Yuan Chao - Westlake Chemical Corp.

 Certainly.
 As you know, we have a 10% stake right now, we are funding that project as we go.
-And we have option to exercise to increase our percentage up to 50% of the project within three years of the (23:05) start-up.
-And the project is progressing well and we expect to start-up sometime in 2019.
+And we have option to exercise to increase our percentage up to 50% of the project within three years after start-up.
+And the project is progressing well, and we expect to start up sometime in 2019.

 Donald David Carson - Susquehanna Financial Group LLLP